-Generally, we use email to send out important information and the occasional text.
+Generally, we use our school App to send out important information and the occasional text.
 It is very important you notify us if your email or mobile number changes or you can’t access the app during the time your child is enrolled with us.
 We also regularly update our website, Facebook and other social media platforms with school updates etc. Please follow us on these platforms to be kept fully informed.

 Students must remain on the school grounds during the school day.
 Where the student has a written request from the parent/guardian seeking permission to leave, the parent/guardian must sign the student out in the book provided in the office.
 Students are not permitted to leave the school during the day, without a parents/preauthorised adult collecting them.

 The school day begins at 9:00 am and ends at 3:50 pm Monday to Thursday.
 The morning break is from 11.00 am to 11.15 am and the lunch break is from 1:15 pm. to 1:50 pm.
 On Friday the school finishes at 1:15 pm.
 The school day comprises of 6 periods, all 60 minutes long, except friday where there are 4 periods..

 Yes, we have an excellent canteen and students have the option of availing of purchasing a lunch in the canteen or bringing in a packed lunch.
 The canteen menu is drawn up with the intention of providing healthy options for students.
 In the past few years we have introduced a menu of healthy school dinners at a very reasonable cost.